javierhersan/5g-nr/README.md

 # 5G-NR

-Full explanation of the work in the file *memoria.pdf*
+Full explanation of the work in the file *paper.pdf*

 #### Languages
 Python: English\